stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 Use the _kubectl_ command with the _--dry-run_ option and the _-o_ option to create a manifest for a pod in JSON or YAML formats.

 Remember to add resource constraints to your pod definitions.

-# Using Minikube for CI

-Refer to [Minikube on Travis CI](https://kinvolk.io/blog/2017/10/running-kubernetes-on-travis-ci-with-minikube/) blog post.

 # Customizing Minikube